Responding to KnpRadBundle feedback

 But first, let us explain why this project was started in the first place.
 The simple answer is: just because it's a fun experiment and a chance to make something better in a technology that we love and use everyday.
 You see, we are strong believers in the idea that if you want to really make something better, sometimes you need to break things that already work and learn from the feedback.
 And the feedback was amazing.
 Because of this experiment we know that there are ways to make our beloved framework even more awesome.
 And that's exactly what we've started to do thanks to your support!

-Resources folder removal
+folder removal

-The Resources folder removal was the most controversial change in our edition.
+folder removal was the most controversial change in our edition.
 And we knew about that even before releasing it.
 We released the bundle that way because we were not sure about how optimal the application structure was.
 And your feedback has shown that in some cases, it is not optimal.
-And actually, this comment describes our exact feelings about the Resources folder.
+And actually, this comment describes our exact feelings about the Resources

 And today, we're reverting it back.
 Why?
 Because there are some cases where the compatibility and stability of a project is more important than workflow optimizations.
 And that's exactly the case here.
 In the current implementation, Symfony2 has hardcoded paths to bundle resources almost everywhere.
 It means, that in order to change the folders structure, we would need to override all those Symfony2 commands, extensions and compiler passes.
 It created a divide in our codebases and introduced BC breaks with some bundles.